Sonata165/music2music_code/Readme.md

 ## Mapping from token to represented value
 As in the appendix, you can find the mapping from token to their corresponding representing values, for time signature and tempo tokens, in `ts_dict.yaml` and `tempo_dict.yaml`, under the `utils_midi` directory.

+## Citation

+    @inproceedings{ou2025unifying,
+        title     = {Unifying Symbolic Music Arrangement: Track-Aware Reconstruction and Structured Tokenization}, author    = {Ou, Longshen and Zhao, Jingwei and Wang, Ziyu and Xia, Gus and Liang, Qihao and Hopkins, Torin and Wang, Ye}, booktitle = {Proceedings of the 39th Conference on Neural Information Processing Systems (NeurIPS)}, year      = {2025}
+    }